Ali Masjid: History

 Ali Masjid is located at the narrowest point in the Khyber Pass.
 It contains a shrine to ʻAlī ibn Abī Ṭālib (circa 600–661) the cousin and son-in-law of Muhammad.
 Travellers would stop to pray at the shrine while on the trading route between Kadam and Ali Masjid.

 The area was originally within Afghanistan, with a fortress built on the height above Ali Masjid in 1837 by the Afghan amir, Dōst Mohammad Khān (1793–1863).
 The shrine and fort are located in extremely rugged terrain overlooking a deep gorge.

+Battle of Ali Masjid (1672)

+The Battle of Ali Masjid was fought on 30 April 1672 between the Mughal Empire and an Afghan tribal coalition led by Aimal Khan Mohmand, Darya Khan Afridi, and Yousef Khan Orakzai.
+Despite being supported by Khushal Khan Khattak and a large Mughal force, the Mughal army suffered a decisive defeat, with over 40,000 soldiers killed and 20,000 taken prisoner.
+A subsequent Mughal counteroffensive led by Ashraf Khan was similarly repelled, making it one of the most significant Afghan tribal victories against the Mughal Empire.

 First battle of Ali Masjid

 Ali Masjid was the scene of battles during the Anglo-Afghan wars.
 In 1842 during the First Anglo-Afghan War, the fort was garrisoned by the British.
 During the disastrous retreat from Kabul, a relief force under Colonel Charles Wild was attacked by Afghan troops of Akbar Khan at the entrance of the Khyber Pass and forced to fall back.
 The British garrison was forced to evacuate the fort and withdraw to Jamrud.